betaglop/jirafeau-email-alert-patch/README.md

-# How to install this patch
+# How to use this patch

 ## PHPMailer